Skip to Main Content

 2. Personalize

-As mentioned above, the power of physical mail over email is that it feels more personal.
-Take advantage of this to communicate you sincerely care about their contribution, and you can be entrusted with both.
+As mentioned above, the power of direct mail over email is that it feels more personal.
+Take advantage of this to communicate that you sincerely care about your donors’ contribution and that you can be entrusted with it to advance a cause they care about.

 3. Stand Out

 Don’t be the boring white envelope that people never get to.
-Send something eye-catching and evoke the excitement of getting something in the mail.
+Send direct mail with an eye-catching design that evokes the excitement of getting a letter written specifically for you.
 Take advantage of the visual, tactile (and perhaps multi-sensory) aspect of mail.

 4. Simplify

-Don’t overdo it to the point of becoming cluttered.
-Play with texture, shapes, sizes, and color but keep it simple and easy.
-Emphasize numbers and make the most of eye-catching graphics with limited copy.
+Don’t overdo direct mail to the point of having cluttered designs.
+Play with texture, shapes, sizes, and color, but keep it simple and easy.
+Emphasize numbers and make the most of attention-grabbing graphics with limited copy.

 When Is Email Best?

-Now you might be thinking if direct mail for nonprofits is so great does that mean I should scrap email?
+Now you might be thinking: If direct mail for nonprofits is so great, does that mean I should scrap email marketing?
 Absolutely not!
 Direct mail can be a powerful way to reignite old relationships or attract and surprise new ones, but the expense and time required are not suited for regular communications.

-Coupled with the affordability it offers, a robust email strategy can have a strong ROI even for smaller or newer organizations.
+Coupled with the affordability it offers, a robust nonprofit email marketing strategy can have a strong ROI even for smaller or newer organizations.

-In general, email is the best practice when communicating with a dedicated or expectant constituency.
-In other words, it’s the segment that you need to worry less about whether they’ll check their email because these people want to hear from you.
+In general, email is the best channel for communicating with a dedicated or expectant constituency.
+With your dedicated donors, you don’t need to worry so much about whether they’re checking their emails because you know that they want to hear from you.

-• Time Sensitive Messages.
 Notices for upcoming events or special promotions simply might not make it in time through the postal service.
-Email is also easier to set up links to send donors and members exactly where they need to go to get involved or contribute.
+Email marketing makes it easier for nonprofits to set up links that will send donors and members exactly where they need to go to donate or get involved.

-• Weekly Updates/Newsletters.
-Some donors and dedicated members want to know how your organization is progressing and how else they can get involved again.
-Easy regular updates work well on email.
+Some donors and dedicated members want to know how your organization is progressing and ways they can continue to be involved.
+Sending regular updates by email works well.

-• Immediate Response.
-Of course, prompt letters of gratitude and confirmation are very important, even if not as detailed and personalized.
+Of course, prompt letters of gratitude and confirmation are very important, even if they’re not as detailed and personalized.
 The first round of communications should be prompt so that you can show your constituents that you are not only thankful but responsible.
+Email marketing is perfect for this!

-Therefore both should be integrated into an overarching plan (marketing pros call it integrated marketing communications) and used strategically.
-You should remember that direct mail or email doesn’t and shouldn’t stand alone for any of your efforts.
+Both should be integrated into an overarching plan (marketing pros call it integrated marketing communications) and used strategically.
+Remember that direct mail or email shouldn’t stand alone for any of your marketing efforts.

-Take advantage of data analytics at your disposal and be more thoughtful about what you send and who you send it to.
-In order to maximize the impact of any outreach, you should craft a strategy that encourages continued engagement.
+Take advantage of the data analytics at your disposal and be more thoughtful about what you send and to who you send it.
+In order to maximize the impact of any outreach, craft a strategy that encourages continued engagement after a piece of direct mail or an email is received.

 Join the discussion in our Slack channel on connected fundraising